dkuodkuo/6401-Simulations/README.md

-# 6401 Simulations
+# STAT 6401 Simulations

-These files were made to double check my probability homework with simulations in R. The textbook being used for these questions is **Introduction to Probability**, by Jessica Hwang and Joseph K. Blitzstein, Har/Psc edition.
+These files were made to double-check my probability homework answers, via simulations in R. The textbook being used for these questions is **Introduction to Probability** by Jessica Hwang and Joseph K. Blitzstein, Har/Psc edition.

 Note: the outputs presented are only one instance of a random simulation, and thus will differ between each test run.